 The chart below shows a breakdown of household emissions into spending categories.
 We show both US and EU households, and low, medium, and high emission households.
 Home and transportation are the top emission categories across all types of households.
 The households with higher emissions correlate with higher household income (refer to the original publications for details), and emissions in each category grow substantially with income level.

-Want to measure and reduce your household’s carbon emissions?
+Want to optimize your household’s carbon emissions?

 The data also shows that across household types, housing (electricity, heating etc.) and transportation offer the biggest absolute levers for emissions reduction.
 The data for the EU call out air travel separately, and it is visible how air travel is a giant contributor for the high emissions of top income/emitting households.